anonutopia/anonutopians/anote.md

 - [x] welcome message - send to website
 - [x] calculate - new price
 - [x] purchasing - bitcoin, ether
+- [x] purchasing - how to buy waves